 Adequately understanding all driving nuances and contingencies requires lavish amounts of data to be captured and processed by a multitude of autonomous vehicle sensors in real time.
-Computer vision-enabled cameras make sense of traffic signals and street signs, as well as recognizing nearby vehicles and pedestrians.
+With the help of automated visual inspection, cameras can make sense of traffic signals and street signs, and recognize vehicles and pedestrians.
 Lidar sensors gauge the distance between vehicles and other surrounding objects to automatically command the car to slow down or speed up.

 Interestingly enough, Tesla, which is a definitive leader of the autonomous car manufacturing industry, is all against the use of Lidar as this technology can’t provide AI systems with sufficient information about an object.
 Whether it’s a plastic bag or a dog, Lidar will define them both as just moving objects.

 When it comes to fully autonomous vehicles, the aforementioned data sources is just the tip of the iceberg.
 Experts claim that a vehicle needs to process more than 1 TB of data per second on average to become fully autonomous.
 Currently, there are no other systems that require such an enormous computing demand to function properly.
 Companies are turning to various cloud solutions, where the data is labeled, processed, and used to optimize these algorithms.
 However, it can be argued that the mass deployment of autonomous vehicles doesn’t align with the current trend of low energy consumption and poses certain economical hurdles.